LLNL/axom/src/docs/sphinx/quickstart_guide/config_build.rst

 ======================================================

-This section provides information about configuring and building the CS Toolkit software after you have obtained a copy of the repo.
+This section provides information about configuring and building the Axom software after you have clones the repository.
-The main steps for using the Toolkit are:
+The main steps for using Axom are:

   #.
-Configure, build, and install third-party libraries (TPLs) that the Toolkit depends on.
+Configure, build, and install third-party libraries (TPLs) on which Axom depends.
   #.
-Build and install the CS Toolkit and its libraries.
+Build and install Axom component libraries that you wish to use.
   #.
-Build and link your application with the Toolkit installation.
+Build and link your application with the Axom installation.

-Depending on how your team uses the Toolkit, some of these steps, such as installing the Toolkit TPLs and the Toolkit itself, may need to be done only once.
+Depending on how your team uses Axom, some of these steps, such as installing the Axom TPLs and Axom itself, may need to be done only once.
 These installations can be shared across the team.

 -----------------------------------------------------
 Requirements, Dependencies, and Supported Compilers
 -----------------------------------------------------

+.. danger:: This needs to be updated and organized better...

 Basic requirements: